apollographql/apollo-client/docs/source/api/react-apollo.md

 export default graphql(gql`mutation { ... }`)(MyComponent);
 ```

-<h3 id="graphql-mutation-options-variables">`options.variables`</h3>
+### `options.variables`

 The variables which will be used to execute the mutation operation.
 These variables should correspond to the variables that your mutation definition accepts.
-If you define `config.options` as a function, or you pass variables into the [`props.mutate`](#graphql-mutation-mutate) function then you may compute your variables from props and component state.
+If you define `config.options` as a function, or you pass variables into the [`props.mutate`][] function then you may compute your variables from props and component state.

 **Example:**